 Responsibility sits with our leadership team, supported by operational managers who oversee day-to-day performance across areas such as energy use, water efficiency, waste management and compliance.
 This ensures that priorities are reflected in both strategic decisions and daily operations.

-This report reflects a practical approach: continuing to invest where it makes sense, improving how we operate, and ensuring we are well positioned for the future.
+For us, it is not treated as a separate initiative, but as part of how we run the business day to day: balancing cost, risk and long-term performance.
+This report reflects a practical approach: continuing to invest where it makes sense, improving how we operate, and ensuring we are well positioned for the future."

 We maintain certified management systems, including ISO 9001 (Quality Management) and ISO 14001 (Environmental Management), providing a structured framework for monitoring performance, managing risk and driving improvement.